-Red looks at Andy and laughs happily.
+Red looked at Andy and laughed happily.

-Mathias was in poetry mode silent and ever so mind listening.
+Mathias was in Poetry mode silent and ever so mind listening.
 Thinking and encouraging Red and Andy for ‘Protest Poetry’ as the Poet Donald Parenzee proclaims, to encourage lateral thinking.
 Because during times of war and conflict, Poetry allows others who might not be in the centre of the issue to see what has really occurred.
 And ‘We All’ are in a massive World Wide psychological war!!!

-And Poets were as the Poet Mambo Ntema says ONEBLOOD.
+And Poets were as the Poet Mambo Ntema says oneBlood.
 Poetry to awaken.
 Poetry to the public sphere, to the public sphere, but not only that.
 The worlds Poets should litter the grave sites, the grave sites of the Great Poets that started the Poetry relay.

 Mr. Walklemon Whipagla looked down and bit his lip.

 Andy looked at him and said, “We are here to uplift the Poets of Africa and their Poetic Audience!
 Get us.
 Let me play a poem for you Mr. Whipagla, a poem by a Poet, down from Louisiana named Huggy Bear da Poet.
 Warn you here now, the poem is lethal.”
-Andy looks around at everyone, and plays the poem, ′ A Time to Kill.
-And it’s a poem okay, okay.”
+Andy looked around at everyone, and plays the poem, ′ A Time to Kill.
+And it’s a Poem okay, okay.”

-Boet explained, “No, they are Train Surfers, and this originated near here in Katlehong, one of the largest townships in South Africa and plays a key role in the history of the struggle against apartheid.
-After two decades ago, this place still serves as an epicenter for anti-apartheid’s guerrillas.
+Boet explained, “No, they are Train Surfers, and this originated near here in Katlehong, one of the largest townships in South Africa playing a key role in the history of the struggle against apartheid.
+After two decades this place still serves as an epicenter for anti-apartheid’s guerrillas.
 Today, for many of these youths, the situation of segregation remains more or less unchanged.
 Train surfing represents the search for social redemption.
 These young men are Staffriders.
 Also there was a magazine in the 70′s & 80′s named Staffrider who had a nonracial policy and had two main objectives: to provide publishing opportunities for community-based organizations and young writers, graphic artists and photographers; and to oppose officially sanctioned state and establishment culture.
 I know this because of my babysitter when I was a boy, and now that I remember her favorite Poets were Francis Fuller and Eugene Skeef.”

 Mathias laughed and spoke, “I told you, you were going to get some voices.”